-Microwave to Hydrogen and Carbon
+Microwave to Molecules

 for Decarbonization